ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-apache.md

     php7.3-bcmath php7.3-intl php7.3-xml php7.3-curl  \
     php7.3-imap php7.3-ldap php7.3-gmp
 ```
-After installing PHP 7.3, run the commands below to open PHP default config file for Nginx…
+After installing PHP 7.3, run the commands below to open PHP default config file.

 ```sh
 nano /etc/php/7.3/fpm/php.ini
 ```

 Then make the changes on the following lines below in the file and save.
-The value below are great settings to apply in your environments.
+The value below are great settings to apply in your environment.

 ```
 file_uploads = On